 Situation and Challenges

 The New York City Administration for Children’s Services (ACS) was experiencing significant public scrutiny as a result of several high-profile cases involving children in their care.
-A reform plan designed to address the most pressing issues and restore public confidence in ACS included mandatory training for all supervisors, child protective managers, and deputy directors.
+A reform plan designed to address the most pressing issues and restore public confidence in ACS included mandatory employee training seminars for all supervisors, child protective managers, and deputy directors.
 As the lead provider of training support to ACS, the City University of New York (CUNY) School of Professional Studies engaged the Lindenberger Group to develop a solution.

 - Facilitator guide

 - Case studies